HL7/smart-app-launch/input/pages/index.md

 #### **[Symmetric ("client secret") authentication](client-confidential-symmetric.html)**

-Authenticate a client using a secret that has been pre-shared between the client and server
+Authenticates a client using a secret that has been pre-shared between the client and server

 ### [Scopes for Limiting Access](scopes-and-launch-context.html)